gavinhsmith/npm-package/README.md

 If you would like to deploy your docs to GutHub Pages, initiate pages in your repo settings to use GitHub Actions.
 This should be all the config you need.

-### README
+### README and hard references.

-Make sure you update the README.
-If your editor supports find and replace, some `--tags--` are standardized for an easier time updating.
+Make sure you update the README and references.
+If your editor supports find and replace, some `--tags--` are standardized for an easier time updating things like workflows and other important references.
 Tags are as follows, and should be replaced in order:

 |            Tag            |          What For           |
 | :-----------------------: | :-------------------------: |